CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

 ![](Index_files/figure-markdown_strict/unnamed-chunk-9-1.png)

-Now, we are almost ready to reveal the function which actually sums district results, but first let us look at one additional function which while theoretically unecessary, allows the code to run faster.
+Now, we are almost ready to reveal the function, which actually sums district results, but first let us look at one additional function which while theoretically unnecessary, allows the code to run faster.
 The following two functions take a polygon and return its convex hull (A convex hull of a geometric object is the smallest convex shape which includes the original object)